 I chose a #12 weight natural cotton duck canvas to reupholster this pair.
 My blogging buddy, Karen from The Slipcover Maker recommended it.
 The price is right and the fabric is amazing!
 It has the look of dropcloth but is much more durable!

 If you decide to purchase this canvas, be sure to use the link in her post!
 She would definitely appreciate it!
-Let here know Cindy from Reinvented Delaware sent ya’!
+Let her know Cindy from Reinvented Delaware sent ya’!

 I have another project in the works using this canvas so be sure to sign up for my email updates at the end of this post so you don’t miss a tutorial!

 I wanted to add some special detail to the back of the chairs so I used the same canvas and added my own ‘grain sack’ stripe!
-I will definitely have to do a tutorial on making your own grain sack style stripe on canvas.
-It is super easy and such a nice detail!
+I will definitely have to do a tutorial on making your own grain sack-style stripe on canvas.
+It is super easy and has such nice detail!

 I also used my favorite jute trim to highlight the curves and details of the upholstered side chairs!
 Doesn’t it look so good on the back of the chair??

-When I made my own grain sack section for the back of the chair, I had some leftover.
+When I made my own grain sack section for the back of the chair, I had some leftovers.
 The leftover section was just large enough for a long and narrow lumbar pillow.